tylerfreckmann/HKIoTDemo/docs/source/leave.rst

 3. When Parse receives a notification from the voice sensor that a voice command was given (namely "I'm leaving"), Parse collects weather data, checks the house's security sensors, and compiles that information into a TTS message which it sends in a push notification to the HKRules AppDelegate running on the user's iOS device.

 4. When the HKRules AppDelegate receives the push notification, it plays the TTS message through the Harman speakers.

+And there we go!
+That concludes Leave House Scenario, and completes our IoT Demostration!
+We hope you guys were able to get it up and running, and we hoped we were able to help guide you through the process.